Tom Dixon (industrial designer)

 Thomas Dixon (born 21 May 1959 in Sfax, Tunisia) is a self-educated British designer.
 He is the creative director of the eponymous brand "Tom Dixon", specialising in lighting, furniture, and household accessories.
 Dixon's collections are shown at events such as the Milan Furniture Fair and the London Design Festival.
 Dixon also spent 10 years as head of design at Habitat.
 Through Design Research Studio, he has designed restaurants, clubs and hotels.

-His works are in museum collections, including London's Victoria and Albert Museum, the Museum of Modern Art in New York and Centre Georges Pompidou in Paris.
-In 2001 he was appointed to the OBE for services to British Design.
+His work is in private and public collections including London's Victoria and Albert Museum, the Museum of Modern Art in New York, the Vitra Design Museum in Weil am Rhein, and the Centre Georges Pompidou in Paris.
+In 2001 he was appointed CBE or services to British Design in 2025.

 Career

 Prior to becoming a designer, Dixon was the bass guitarist for the band Funkapolitan, "who toured with Rita and Ziggy Marley, the Clash and Simple Minds", and appeared on Top of the Pops.
 In 1981 the band supported The Clash on their US Tour.

 A series of motorbike accidents and a broken arm led Dixon to experiment with welding and designing welded products.
 Dixon became increasingly well known in the mid-1980s and was described as "the talented untrained designer with a line in welded salvage furniture".
 In 1994, Dixon established his own shop, 'Space'.
 It became a creative think-tank for Dixon and other young designers such as Michael Young, Thomas Heatherwick, and Michael Anastassiades, who worked with Dixon during this period.

 By the late 1980s, he was collaborating with Italian design impresario Giulio Cappellini, whose company manufactures and distributes designs such as Dixon's S-Chair.